What to Do If Your Client Does Not Want to Sign A Model Release?

 2. Modify The Model Release Clause With a Fee

 Option two is similar to option one… but with a fee attached.
-This is a way to reimburse your business from the lost advertisement opportunity that would have occurred if you were able to use the client’s photos in a public manner.
-A common example where a fee is attached to a privacy of photographs clause (and likely additional NDA) when working with celebrities.
-Celebrities will pay photographers for complete privacy so that they can have exclusive rights to the copyrights of the photographs and choose where their images are displayed.
+This is a way to reimburse your business from the lost advertisement opportunity that would have occurred if you were able to use the client’s images in a public manner.
+A common example where a fee is attached to a privacy of images clause (and likely additional NDA) when working with celebrities.
+Celebrities will pay photographers for complete privacy so that they can have exclusive rights to the copyrights of the images and choose where their images are displayed.
 The fee should be an appropriate amount to encourage clients into signing a model release and appropriately compensate you for the loss of copyright ownership (if applicable), while also taking into consideration the total amount of your package (e.g. usually photographers do around 10-25% of the total fee as a restriction on a model release).

 3. Customize The Model Release to Fit Your Client's Requirements

 Option three is to customize the model release to meet your client's needs.
 You are always able to make a “limited use” agreement with your client.
-This may include guidelines such as only using the photos in your printed portfolio, or only on your website and not on social media.
-If you take this route, make sure that you clearly explain what is in the customized model release so there is no confusion about how the photos may be used.
-TLP has made an option like this that you can input into your existing contract that is included in our Privacy of Photographs Clause here.
+This may include guidelines such as only using the images in your printed portfolio, or only on your website and not on social media.
+If you take this route, make sure that you clearly explain what is in the customized model release so there is no confusion about how the images may be used.
+TLP has made an option like this that you can input into your existing contract that is included in our Privacy of Images Clause here.

 4. Require a Model Release